meitar/raphael/README.markdown

 #### attr

-Sets the attributes of elements directly.
+Gets or sets the attributes of elements directly.

 ##### Parameters

+To get an attribute value:

+1. attributeName string

+To set an attribute value:

 1. attributeName string
 2. value string